We maintain, rebuild, and build new pipe organs.

 Zion Lutheran, Oakland

-Our care for these and other organs includes all aspects of organ maintenance: tuning, fixing dead notes and cyphers, wind leaks - the list goes on, including all of the electrical systems of the organ.
+Our care for these and other organs includes all aspects of organ maintenance: tuning, fixing dead notes and cyphers, and addressing wind leaks.
+The list goes on, including all of the electrical systems of the organ.

-Beyond that we also take pipes back to our workshop for more major repairs, sometimes making a new pipe or whole set of pipes as needed.
+Beyond that, we also take pipes back to our workshop for more major repairs, sometimes making a new pipe or a whole set of pipes as needed.
 We have often taken a whole stop of pipes for total refurbishing.

 Woodland, California: new case work, new chests, some new pipe work, MIDI, multi-level combination action, totally refurbished console with recessed castors to make it moveable, and added antiphonal organ in the back.